matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Allows you to define custom exception handling:
     - Can be used with `@ResponseStatus` for just returning a http status.
     - Can be used to return a specific view.
-    - Also can take total control and work with the Model and View:
+    - Also, can take total control and work with the Model and View:
-        - `Model` - cannot be a parameter of an ExceptionHandler method.
+        - `Model:` Cannot be a parameter of an ExceptionHandler method.

 ### HandlerExceptionResolver

-- HandlerExceptionResolver is an interface you can implement for custom exception handling.
+- `HandlerExceptionResolver` is an interface you can implement for custom exception handling.
 - Used internally by Spring MVC.
-- Note Model is not passed.
+- Note Model not passed.

 ### Internal Spring MVC Exception Handlers

 - Spring MVC has 3 implementations of HandlerExceptionResolver:
-- ExceptionHandlerExceptionResolver - Matches uncaught exceptions to `@ExceptionHandler`.
+- `ExceptionHandlerExceptionResolver:` Matches uncaught exceptions to `@ExceptionHandler`.
-- ResponseStatusExceptionResolver - Looks for uncaught exceptions matching `@ResponseStatus`.
+- `ResponseStatusExceptionResolver:` Looks for uncaught exceptions matching `@ResponseStatus`.
-- DefaultHandlerExceptionResolver - Converts standard Spring Exceptions to HTTP status codes.
+- `DefaultHandlerExceptionResolver:` Converts standard Spring Exceptions to HTTP status codes.

 ### Custom HandlerExceptionResolver

-- You can provide your own implementations of HandlerExceptionResolver.
+- You can provide your own implementations of `HandlerExceptionResolver`.
-- Typically implemented with Spring's Ordered interface to define order to handlers will run in.
+- Typically, implemented with Spring's Ordered interface to define order to handlers will run in.
 - Custom implementations are uncommon due to Spring robust exception handling.

 ### SimpleMappingExceptionResolver

 - A Spring Bean you can define to map exceptions to specific views.
-- You only define the exception class name (no package) and the view name.
+- You only define the exception class name (no package), and the view name.
 - You can optionally define a default error page.

 ### Which use

 - If just the HTTP status - use `@ResponseStatus`.
-- If redirection to a view, Use SimpleMappingExceptionResolver.
+- If redirection to a view, Use `SimpleMappingExceptionResolver`.
 - If both, consider `@ExceptionHandler` on the controller.

 ***